Article I. Name

 7.3 networking among Regional Group members.

-Section 1:The responsibilities of the Executive Secretary shall include
+Section 1:The responsibilities of the Executive Director shall include

 1.1 planning meetings of the Executive Board in conjunction with the President, distributing agendas to Board/liaison members and securing/reserving meeting rooms,

 1.2. distributing the executive board meeting minutes to the Executive Board members and posting the minutes on the website,

 1.5 with President Elect and Board, planning and implementing the conferences

 Annual dues shall be assessed for membership in the organization.
 The Executive Board shall present adjustments to annual dues at the annual Business meetings.
 The Executive Board shall not increase the annual dues more than 10% a year without a vote of the membership.
 The Executive Board reserves the right to implement a system of partial reimbursement to members or their districts for expenses attendant to serving on the Executive Board.

 Section 1.
 Robert’s Rules of Order shall govern the annual meeting and such special meetings as are called by the Executive Board, as well as meetings of the Executive Board itself.